AndroidCoders/gfx-boxes/docs/CodingStyle.md

 # Coding Conventions

-This document outlines the agreed-upon coding conventions and design principles for the `gfx-test` project.
+This document outlines the agreed-upon coding conventions and design principles for the `gfx-boxes` project.

 ## Design Principles